-ALLEN V. GOLD COUNTRY CASINO (06-8562) - On December 22, 2006, a former casino employee filed a petition for cert seeking review of the decision of the U.S. Court of Appeals for the Ninth Circuit which affirmed the judgment of the federal district court which dismissed claims against the Tyme Maidu Tribe of the Berry Creek Rancheria and its Gold Country Casino, holding that the casino is an arm of the Tribe and is entitled to sovereign immunity from suit.
-The brief in opposition is due January 29, 2007.
+Davidson v.
+Mohegan Tribal Gaming Authority (No. 06-9344) - On February 3, 2007, a former casino employee filed a petition for cert seeking review of the decision of the Appellate Court of Connecticut which affirmed the judgment of the trial court which dismissed claims against the Mohegan Tribal Gaming Authority and the Mohegan Sun Casino for lack of subject matter jurisdiction based on the Tribe's sovereign immunity from suit.
+The Tribe's brief in opposition is due March 12, 2007.

-COBELL V. KEMPTHORNE (06-867) (INJUNCTION) - On December 19, 2007, attorneys for plaintiffs in the Cobell class action lawsuit filed a petition for cert seeking review of the decision of the U.S. Circuit Court of Appeals for the D.C.
+COBELL V. KEMPTHORNE (No. 06-867) (INJUNCTION) - On December 19, 2006, attorneys for plaintiffs in the Cobell class action lawsuit filed a petition for cert seeking review of the decision of the U.S. Circuit Court of Appeals for the D.C.
 Circuit which reversed the judgment of the federal district court granting plaintiffs' requested injunctive relief, ordering the Department of Interior to disconnect many of its computers from the internet and internal computer networks in order to protect the integrity of the individual Indian trust data on Interior's computers.
-The United States' response is due January 22, 2007.
+The United States filed a motion for extension of time, which was granted, and their response is now due February 21, 2007.

-COBELL V. KEMPTHORNE (06-868) (RECUSAL) - On December 19, 2007, attorneys for plaintiffs in the Cobell class action lawsuit filed a petition for cert seeking review of the decision of the U.S. Circuit Court of Appeals for the D.C.
+COBELL V. KEMPTHORNE (No. 06-868) (RECUSAL) - On December 19, 2006, attorneys for plaintiffs in the Cobell class action lawsuit filed a petition for cert seeking review of the decision of the U.S. Circuit Court of Appeals for the D.C.
 Circuit which directed the chief judge for the U.S. District Court for the District of Colombia to reassign the case to a different judge based on evidence to an objective observer "that the district court's professed hostility to Interior has become 'so extreme so as to display a clear inability to render fair judgment."
-The United States response is due January 22, 2007.
+The United States filed a motion for extension of time, which was granted, and their response is now due February 21, 2007.

-NEW MEXICO V. ROMERO (06-765) - On November 28, 2006, the State of New Mexico filed a petition for cert seeking review of the decision by the New Mexico Supreme Court which held that the State lacked criminal jurisdiction to prosecute Indians for crimes committed on private, fees lands within exterior boundaries of Pueblos.
+New Mexico v.
+Romero (No. 06-765) - On November 28, 2006, the State of New Mexico filed a petition for cert seeking review of the decision by the New Mexico Supreme Court which held that the State lacked criminal jurisdiction to prosecute Indians for crimes committed on private, fees lands within exterior boundaries of Pueblos.
 Under the "Questions Presented" the State of New Mexico posits whether the New Mexico Supreme Court decision creates "an intolerable jurisdictional quagmire where no federal or state criminal jurisdiction may be invoked because certain lands within the original exterior boundaries of a Pueblo land grant are effectively prosecution-free zones."
-The brief in opposition is now due on February 2, 2007.
+The briefs in opposition were filed on January 24, 2007, and the case is scheduled for conference on March 2, 2007.